lace/vg/README.md

 --------

-All functions are optionally vectorized, meaning they accept single inputs and stacks of inputs without the need to reshape inputs or outputs.
-They return The Right Thing.
+All functions are optionally vectorized, meaning they accept single inputs and stacks of inputs interchangeably.
+They return The Right Thing – a single result or a stack of results – without the need to reshape inputs or outputs.
 With the power of NumPy, the vectorized functions are fast.

 - `normalize` normalizes a vector.
 - `sproj` computes the scalar projection of one vector onto another.